Bachelor of Psychological Science (Hons)

 Live online refers to real-time, interactive sessions conducted through our digital platforms, where students and instructors can engage, communicate, and participate in activities from remote locations using the internet.
 This flexible learning approach aims to accommodate various learning styles and commitments.
 Students have access to course content and can actively engage in learning experiences regardless of their location, enhancing the overall educational experience.

 The Bachelor of Psychological Science (Honours) is an AQF level 8 qualification and the 4th year or honours year of a psychology qualification.
 Prospective students are invited to apply for the Bachelor of Psychological Science (Honours).

-The Bachelor of Psychological Science (Honours) is offered face-to-face at ISN Psychology’s Ivanhoe campus in Melbourne, Victoria.
+The Bachelor of Psychological Science (Honours) is offered face-to-face at ISN Psychology’s Ivanhoe campus in Melbourne, Victoria and Live Online.
 The degree is accredited by the Australian Psychology Accreditation Council (APAC).

 Graduates of the Bachelor of Psychological Science (Honours) are prepared for work in a number of settings through research, psychiatric hospitals, special schools, government, not-for-profit organisations, human resource management, market research and guidance or counselling for educational, vocational or personal problems.

 Graduates of the honours program are eligible to apply for associate membership with the Australian Psychological Society (APS).
 In Australia, for psychologist registration it is a requirement to complete two years supervised psychological practice after fourth year.
 This can be achieved through completion of a two-year Master Psychology program or a Master of Professional Psychology followed by one year of internship (5+1 program).